jfischoff/reuse-port-example/README.md

 ### Future Work

-An alternative design for utilizing `SO_REUSEPORT` is to create a parent process that keeps a pool of sockets and passes the file descriptions to the new children on reload.
+An alternative design for utilizing `SO_REUSEPORT` is to create a parent process that keeps a pool of sockets and which it's workers inherit on reload.
 This is essentially the design that `nginx` ([nginx reload](http://nginx.org/en/docs/control.html?utm_source=socket-sharding-nginx-release-1-9-1&utm_medium=blog&_ga=1.38701153.370685645.1475165126#upgrade), [nginx and `SO_REUSEPORT`](https://www.nginx.com/blog/socket-sharding-nginx-release-1-9-1/)) has.
 The primary advantage is in the typical case we would not need to utilize the `plug` queuing discipline.

 However, changing the number of child process will still be problematic but we could utilize the `plug` queueing discipline approach Yelp developed utilized here.